walt-id/waltid-identity/waltid-wallet-api/src/test/README.md

   * Wallet API: `https://wallet.walt.id`
   * Issuer API: `https://issuer.portal.walt.id`

-To run the suite of tests within that class, you can either click on the green button (above) or run from within *intellij*
+To run the suite of tests within that class, you can either click on the green button (above) from within _intellij IDE_, or run from the command line using _gradle_.
+See _Running the Tests_ below.

 The following Architecture diagram summarises how the switchable nature of the framework is implemented.